 Aggregator websites such as Get Your Guide or Viator can also be useful places to look for activity ideas.
 While many readers will be attracted to Viator, I prefer Get Your Guide due to their generous cancellation policies, and the fact you can see exactly who is providing your tour.

-If you are interested in unique or more personal Europe experiences, check out Airbnb Experiences or With Locals
+If you are interested in unique or more personal Europe experiences, check out With Locals:

 STEP 11: Work out about how long each of your activities will take